Khramort

-Khramort (Խրամորթ; Xramort) or Pirlar (Pirlər) is a village located in the Khojaly District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Khramort (Խրամորթ; Xramort) or Pirlar (Pirlər) is a village in the Khojaly District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.

 Armenpress reported that Azerbaijan continuously violated the 2020 Nagorno-Karabakh ceasefire agreement in the direction of the village.

 Historical heritage sites

 Historical heritage sites in and around the village include a 13th-century khachkar, the 19th-century church of Surb Astvatsatsin (Սուրբ Աստվածածին, lit.
 'Holy Mother of God'), a 19th/20th-century cemetery, as well as World War II and Artsakh War memorials.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, a secondary school and a medical centre.